Rum is nice to sip or mix into Daiquiri & Grog cocktails. It's Passover friendly, being grain-free. Make a cocktail today, no beach required!

 Nutrition

-Now that we have our molasses sugar syrup, let's make a Daiquiri and a Grog.
+Now that we have our coarse sugar simple syrup, let's make a Daiquiri and a Grog.

 The method for both a Daiquiri and Grog are very simple.
 Put all the ingredients in a shaker and...well...shake, shake, shake!